 Customers (including children) on Air Canada flights are subject to an infrared temperature check.
 This non-contact procedure will be performed in the context of the existing government-mandated health questionnaire currently completed by travellers.
 Temperature checks are an additional layer of safety screening health authorities have advised fever is a common COVID-19 symptom.

-If customers are found to have an elevated temperature (37.6 C and above), Air Canada will consult with its medical experts before making a final decision, but elevated temperature in itself is not determinative.
+If customers are found to have an elevated temperature (38.0 C and above – except for flights to Shanghai which has a temperature threshold of 37.3 C and above), Air Canada will consult with its medical experts before making a final decision, but elevated temperature in itself is not determinative.
 Customers who, after further confirmation and verification, are deemed unwell to travel will be rebooked at no cost and will be required to obtain medical clearance prior to travel.

 Temperature checks are conducted using safe, non-contact, infrared devices which have been approved by many health authorities as well as Air Canada’s Chief Medical Officer.
 The units quickly and accurately measure the body temperature with an accuracy +/- 0.3 degree Celsius.
 They do not produce emissions nor is any data stored.